Pregnyl Coupons & Discount Card - Compare Prices Near You

 Pregnyl Side Effects

-You may experience mild side effects such as headache, restlessness, tiredness, or pain at the injection site.
-These are generally manageable, but if they persist or worsen, it's important to consult with your healthcare provider.
-Most individuals do not encounter serious side effects with this medication.
+When taking this medication, you might experience some common side effects such as headaches, restlessness, tiredness, irritability, or pain at the injection site.
+These effects are generally mild, but if they persist or worsen, it's advisable to speak with your healthcare provider for guidance.
+Other common side effects may include swelling (edema), early puberty signs in boys, breast growth in males, and mild skin reactions like redness or rash.

 Why do bodybuilders take hCG?